• Skip to primary navigation

 Contract Documents, Pre-qualification, Bidding, and Contract Administration

-Although farmed continuously from the late-19th century until the mid-20th century, the period during Charles Foster’s tenure shows the significance of advances in technology brought about by the mechanization of agriculture in northern New Jersey in the late-19th century.
-Agriculture began to be more specialized and successful farmers had to employ scientific -based methodologies and new innovative technologies to produce the best products and yield the greatest quantities.
-Foster exemplified these two practices as seen in his use of ensilage for the feeding of his livestock and of steam power for undertaking many of the labor-intensive duties associated with farming.
+Charles Foster’s tenure shows the significance of advances in technology brought about by the mechanization of agriculture in northern New Jersey in the late-19th century, which are seen in two practices: the use of ensilage for the feeding of his livestock and of steam power for undertaking many of the labor-intensive duties associated with farming.

 Filed Under: Projects